top of page

 It's common for people to retreat during a job search and more so after a layoff experience.
 Be the one who courageously and compassionately reaches out to offer friendship, love, and support.
 Your goal is not to solve anything, but rather to be there to listen, encourage, give them a great big hug, and remind them how awesome they are.

-Sending wishes for everyone to find new amazing jobs soon.
+Sending wishes for everyone to find amazing new jobs soon.

 © WORK DOT DOT.
 All rights reserved.